Dune Buggy Rides & Wine Tastings in Huacachina

 Enjoy a Charming Visit to Tambo de Tacama — South America’s Oldest Winery

-First thing in the morning, Esau and I ate a small breakfast of eggs, bread, juice and tea at the hostel.
-After checkout we drove into Ica in search of an ATM, storing our luggage at the hostel.
-Note, Huacachina is extremely tiny and does not have any ATM’s in town.
+First thing in the morning, Esau and I shared a light breakfast at the hostel — eggs, bread, juice and tea — before checking out and heading into Ica to hunt for an ATM, leaving our luggage at the hostel.

-After the video, the group entered the processing area where workers were sorting grapes.
-We learned about the fermentation process and saw huge barrels used to store the wine.
+After the video, the group steps into the processing area where workers sort glossy grapes.
+You’ll learn about fermentation and admire the enormous barrels that cradle the wine.

 Wander the Streets of San Jose & Ica